Pyegorchik/fuzzy-wafle/README.md

 The whole program is written in Rust because I want to become Rust developer and I am learning how to use it.
 Yep, it's nor super efficient and productive to wtrite such app in Rust.
 However, it's fun!

 # Plans:
-1.Make random choosing
+1.Make random choosing \n
-2.Make opportunity to add new slots
+2.Make opportunity to add new slots \n
-3.Make web version
+3.Make web version \n
-4.Add anime
+4.Add anime \n
 5.Sleep
 6.Dota 2
 7.Make wheel(?)